alonswartz/notesium/README.md

-Some tests are dependent on the modification datetime of the notes (sorting and prefixing), in which case the test suite will duplicate the corpus to a temporary directory and modify the `mtime` deterministically based on the note hexadecimal ID.
+Some tests are dependent on the modification datetime of the notes (sorting and prefixing), in which case the test suite will duplicate the corpus to a temporary directory and modify the `mtime` deterministically.

 These test suites can be paused prior to teardown for manual inspection and additional testing by setting the `PAUSE` environmental variable.